rodrigomelo9/amba/amba.md

 * HPROT[3]: Cacheable

 > * HPROT **must** remain constant during a burst transfer.
-> * If unused, a manager should set 3'b0011
 > * A subordinate shouldn't use HPROT unless absolutely necessary.
 <!-- .element: style="font-size: 0.4em !important;" -->